void-linux/void-packages/Manual.md

 only checked if they exist as binary packages, and are built automatically by `xbps-src` if the specified version is not in the local repository.

-There's a special variant of how `virtual` dependencies can be specified as `runtime dependencies` and is by using the `virtual?` keyword, i.e `depends="virtual?vpkg-0.1_1"`.
-This declares a `runtime` virtual dependency to `vpkg-0.1_1`; this `virtual` dependency will be simply ignored when the package is being built with `xbps-src`.
+As a special case, `virtual` dependencies may be specified as runtime dependencies in the `${depends}` template variable.
+Several different packages can provide common functionality by declaring a virtual name and version in the `${provides}` template variable (e.g., `provides="vpkg-0.1_1"`).
+Packages that rely on the common functionality without concern for the specific provider can declare a dependency on the virtual package name with the prefix `virtual?` (e.g., `depends="virtual?vpkg-0.1_1"`).
+When a package is built by `xbps-src`, providers for any virtual packages will be confirmed to exist and will be built if necessary.
+A map from virtual packages to their default providers is defined in `etc/default.virtual`.
+Individual mappings can be overridden by local preferences in `etc/virtual`.
+Comments in `etc/default.virtual` provide more information on this map.

 <a id="install_remove_files"></a>
 ### INSTALL and REMOVE files